modelica/fmi-standard.org/pages/development.md

 The steering committee defines FMI policy, strategy, feature roadmap, and future FMI releases.
 Members are organizations that actively support FMI.
 Especially, a member has either to provide the FMI standard or part of it in a commercial or open source tool, and/or actively use FMI in industrial projects.

-Current Members of the Steering Committee: AVL, BOSCH, Dassault Systemes, dSPACE, ESI ITI, IFP EN, Maplesoft, Modelon, QTronic, Siemens PLM
+Current Members of the Steering Committee: AVL List, BOSCH, Dassault Systemes, dSPACE, ESI ITI, IFP EN, Maplesoft, Modelon, QTronic, Siemens PLM

 ## Advisory Committee

 The advisory committee contributes to the design of FMI.
 It consists of organizational members that have no voting rights but access to internal resources.

-Current Members of the Advisory Committee: ABB, Altair, AVL, DLR, ETAS, Fraunhofer (IEM, IIS/EAS First, SCAI), ITK Engineering GmbH, Open Modelica Consortium, PMSF, TLK Thermo, TWT, University of Halle, Wolfram MathCore AB
+Current Members of the Advisory Committee: ABB, Altair, DLR, ETAS, Fraunhofer (IEM, IIS/EAS First, SCAI), ITK Engineering GmbH, Open Modelica Consortium, PMSF, TLK Thermo, TWT, University of Halle, Wolfram MathCore AB

 ## Project leader